 Appointment to act as a property agent

-As a property agent you are not permitted to do anything for a client until they appoint you by a written agreement that sets out the rights and obligations of both you and the client.
+As a property agent you can't provide a property agent service for a client until they appoint you by a written agreement that sets out each party's rights and obligations.

 How to be appointed

-To be appointed by a client you must fill out the Appointment of a property agent, resident letting agent or property auctioneer form.
+To be appointed by a client you must fill out 1 of these forms:

 Once you and your client both agree on your terms, you’ll each need to sign the form.

-You must then give the completed form to your client and keep a copy for your records.
+You must then give the client the completed form and keep a copy for your records.

 What to include on the appointment form